 Our research activities concentrate on methodological aspects of state-of-the-art EM, opening routes towards atom-sensitive imaging of nanostructures playing a crucial role in numerous applications in materials research and development.

 The interdisciplinary ‘in-situ EM’ research group has expertise in atomic scale scanning / transmission electron microscopy (S/TEM) and in in-situ transmission electron microscopy, environmental transmission electron microscopy (ETEM) in particular.

-A theme in our work is the ability to extract structural information about materials at the atomic scale using advanced electron microscopy methodologies.
-Recently our work has focused on the improvement of environmental transmission electron microscopy, including the development of in-situ holders, resulting in the ability to study phase transformations in metals and gas-solid interactions in functional nanomaterials, such as catalysts.
+A theme in our work is the ability to extract structural information at the atomic scale using advanced EM methodologies.
+Recently our work has focused on the improvement of ETEM, including the development and application of in-situ holders, resulting in the ability to study phase transformations in metals and gas-solid interactions in functional nanomaterials (e.g. automotive catalysts).

 2018.06 – 2020.05

 Joerg was selected to investigate ‘next generation automotive three-way catalysts” in collaboration with Ford Motor.

 Joerg was selected to be a collaborator in a Multidisciplinary University Research Initiative (MURI) program for the United States Navy.